auerlab/CNC-EMDiff/README.md

 Programs used in the scripts are assumed to be in the user's PATH.
-If not, add appropriate steps to the sbatch scripts.  ( Altering PATH, activating environments or containers, etc. in .bashrc or other startup scripts is not recommended, as attemping to support various programs within a single environment is complicated and prone to cause problems. )
+If not, add appropriate steps to the sbatch scripts.  ( Altering PATH, activating environments or containers, etc. in .bashrc or other startup scripts is not recommended, as attempting to support various programs within a single environment is complicated and prone to cause problems. )

 The install-programs scripts will install all necessary software on a FreeBSD